 - (g) Heat membrane in a double jacketed, oil bath melter with mechanical agitation, specifically designed for the preparation of a rubberized asphalt membrane.
-Heat membrane in accordance with the membrane manufacturers recommendations. - (h) Provide treatment at control joints, cracks, and penetrations and with such materials and designs specified, and shown, unless more stringent requirements are recommended by the manufacturer of the hot fluid applied waterproofing membrane system. - (i) Install specified flashing materials and accessories and tie into the hot fluid applied waterproofing membrane.
+Heat membrane in accordance with the membrane manufacturers recommendations. - (h) Provide treatment at control joints, cracks, and penetrations and with such materials and designs specified, and shown, unless more stringent requirements are recommended by the manufactures of the bet fluid applied supteman fine membrane system.

+manufacturer of the hot fluid applied waterproofing membrane system.

+(i) Install specified flashing materials and accessories and tie into the hot fluid applied waterproofing membrane.